metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 <img src="compute-time.png"
     title="Figure 6: Compute Time vs CPU Cores" width="500px" />

+In this particular job we achieved significant scalability up until about 11 nodes.
+Cursory analysis indicated that the limiting factor in this analysis was network saturation.
+Analyses with greater computational requirements (say, K-means clustering), would be better able to make use of even more hardware.

-At the time of writing, all 6 jobs cost about the price of a cup of coffee, making it very much within the reach of any business user.
+At the time of writing, all 6 jobs cost less than the price of a cup of coffee, making it very much within the reach of any business user.

 ## Conclusion